abonello/coffee-shop-project/README.md

 I called this _coffee-shop-25_.

 Every time we push changes to GitHub, it will trigger a new build and deploy on Netlify.

+## The Navbar

+Create a new folder called `globals` in the components folder.
+This will hold components that will be reused throughout the page.
+Create a `navbar.js` file in the globals folder.

+Add **Cart Icon**.

+Write the logic for `navbarHandler`.

+Note: deleted default styles in layout.css

+Add logo with attribution note.
+This links back to home page.

+Created navbar toggler button

+Add some basic styles.
+We will use css variables.